Friday, 18 December 2009

 Evening promenading in the smog at India Gate

-An early start fo the rail journey to Jaipur
+An early start for the rail journey to Jaipur

-Retirement had given us the chance to travel more widely than during my working years when I had generally limited myself to no more than two weeks as the longest holiday.
-In this time span, the thought of long haul air travel had little attraction.
+Retirement had allowed us to travel more widely than during my working years when I had generally limited myself to two weeks for an annual holiday.
+In this time span, the thought of long-haul air travel had little attraction.
 My initial attempt to walk the GR20 in Corsica in September 2009 was postponed because of severe storm warnings.
-We decided that a 3 week trip to India and Nepal would have to satisfy my wanderlust for this year.
+We decided that a 3-week trip to India and Nepal would have to satisfy my wanderlust for this year.

 An old work colleague who had travelled widely warned me that nothing prepares you for the poverty and overcrowding in India.
 We had worked together for many years in Glasgow and spent a lot of time supporting and developing projects in poor communities but she was right.
-Arriving at Delhi airport and fighting our way to the centre of Delhi in a taxi almost as old as myself was a devastating experience.
-It took an hour and a half and the taxi driver could not find the hotel in the back streets of Delhi.
-The pungent odours of street food, stray animals, polluting vehicles and the steamy heat were an assault on all the senses as we wended our way through the pavement vendors to the hotel that hardly merited its 2 stars.
+Arriving at Delhi airport and travelling to the centre of Delhi in a taxi almost as old as myself was a devastating experience.
+It took an hour and a half, and the taxi driver could not find the hotel in the back streets of Delhi.
+The pungent odours of street food, stray animals, polluting vehicles and the steamy heat were an assault on all the senses as we wended our way through the pavement vendors to the hotel that hardly merited its 2-stars.

 In the evening we had our initial briefing and went to India Gate.
 The civic splendour of the site at Rajpath in the centre of Delhi provides a green lung in the densely peopled city.
 Thousands of local people were promenading in the twilight and it had all the pomp of a ceremonial setting.
 We walked to the nearby new underground station with modern trains that marked Delhi as ambitious. city.
 We emerged in the heart of Delhi and were taken to a restaurant for the first of what became twenty or so consecutive curries.
 The noise and smells, as well as the visible street poverty, contrasted markedly with the vibrant hotels, restaurants and shops.
 We returned to our hotel by the modern underground in the hope of catching some sleep.
 With the noise from the chaos in the street and my back pain that proved impossible.